cosmos72/hyperluminal-mem/README.md

    `(cffi-sys:with-foreign-pointer (var size &optional size-var) &body body)` which performs the same task but counts memory size in bytes, not in words.

+   Other alternatives to obtain raw memory include at least:
+   * using the functions `make-static-vector` and `static-vector-pointer` from STATIC-VECTORS library (remember to call `free-static-vector` when done)
+   * using memory-mapped files, for example with the function `mmap` from OSICAT library (remember to call `munmap` when done)

 - `(MSIZE value [index])` is a function that examines a Lisp value, and tells how many words of raw memory are needed to serialize it.